FernandoCavalcantii/FernandoCavalcantii/README.md

 ## Hi there 👋

-### My name is Fernando and I'm currently studying Back-end to become a Fullstack software developer.
+### My name is Fernando and I'm currently studying Back-end to become a Fullstack software developer!

 <!--
 **FernandoCavalcantii/FernandoCavalcantii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile!